quii/go-specs-greet/README.md

 - In this example our "DSL" is not much of a DSL, we just used interfaces to decouple our specification from the real-world and allow us to express domain logic cleanly.
 As your system grows, this level of abstraction might become clumsy and unclear.
 [Read into the "Screenplay Pattern"](https://cucumber.io/blog/bdd/understanding-screenplay-(part-1)/) if you want to find more ideas as to how to structure your specifications.
 - [Growing Object-Oriented Software, Guided by Tests](http://www.growing-object-oriented-software.com) is a classic.
 It demonstrates how to apply this "London style", "top down" approach to writing software in a practical way.
 Anyone who has enjoyed this book should get a lot of value out of reading this
-- [End to end functional tests that run in milliseconds](https://www.youtube.com/watch?v=Fk4rCn4YLLU) is a video by Nat Pryce (co-author of GOOS) reflecting on his team's efforts to apply these ideas to a big, complicated system in publishing.
-- Finally, [Riya](https://twitter.com/dattaniriya) and I [spoke at GopherconUK in 2021](https://www.youtube.com/watch?v=ZMWJCk_0WrY) about some of this in our talk called "BDD and Acceptance Tests".